 Degrees // Fellowships

-MSc Sustainable Food Systems (Università di Scienze Gastronomiche, Italy, 2019)
+Masters in Creativity, Ecology, and Education (Università di Scienze Gastronomiche, Italy, 2019)

 BSc Biological and Geological Sciences (2008)